 My best friend Jackie and I were chatting with Cathy and Amy, two Asian-Americans we had just met at the bamboo hut by our hostel porch.
 It was our last day in Cambodia, and I wanted to just lounge around until our flight.

 I remember how I used to be like Cathy and Amy, traveling the world to explore and meet new people.
 I was in Siem Reap for a different reason—to fulfill a dream my beloved AO and I had.
+He died last year.

-We both enjoyed traveling.
+AO and I enjoyed traveling.
 My family and friends—Jackie included—were so relieved that I, the perennially single and carefree girl, finally found her match.
 Two years into our relationship, we promised ourselves that we’d visit at least one new country a year.
 Cambodia was next on our list.
 We heard a rumor that Angkor Wat was going to shut down for a few years for restoration, so we had to see it before it closed.

 “Let’s just rest today, okay?”
 I told Jackie after lunch.
 Our flight back to Manila wasn’t until 10 p.m., but my calves felt sore from three days of trekking the temples of Siem Reap.